Antonio Canova: Returning to Italy

 In 1816, Canova returned to Rome with some of the art Napoleon had taken.
 He was rewarded with several marks of distinction: he was appointed President of the Accademia di San Luca, inscribed into the "Golden Book of Roman Nobles" by the Pope's own hands, and given the title of Marquis of Ischia, alongside an annual pension of 3,000 crowns.

 In 1819, he commenced and completed his commissioned work Venus Italica as a replacement for the Venus de' Medici.

 After his 1814 proposal to build a personified statue of Religion for St. Peter's Basilica was rejected, Canova sought to build his own temple to house it.
 This project came to be the Tempio Canoviano.
 Canova designed, financed, and partly built the structure himself.
 The structure was to be a testament to Canova's piety.
 The building's design was inspired by combining the Parthenon and the Pantheon together.
 On 11 July 1819, Canova laid the foundation stone dressed in red Papal uniform and decorated with all his medals.
 It first opened in 1830, and was finally completed in 1836.
 After the foundation-stone of this edifice had been laid, Canova returned to Rome; but every succeeding autumn he continued to visit Possagno to direct the workmen and encourage them with rewards.

 During the period that intervened between commencing operations at Possagno and his death, he executed or finished some of his most striking works.
-Among these were the group Mars and Venus, the colossal figure of Pius VI, the Pietà, the St John, and a colossal bust of his friend, the Count Cicognara.
+Among these were the group Mars and Venus, the colossal figure of Pius VI, the Pietà, the St John, and a colossal bust of his friend, the Count Leopoldo Cicognara.